cimryan/teslausb/README.md

 * On MacOS or Linux open a terminal and type ifconfig.

 ### Hosting via SFTP/rsync
+**EXPERIMENTAL - Hosting the archive on SFTP hasn't been thoroughly tested**

 Since sftp/rsync is accessing a computer through SSH, the only requirement for hosting an SFTP/rsync server is to have a box running Linux.
 An example can be another Raspberry Pi connected to your local network with a USB storage drive plugged in.
 The official Raspberry Pi site has a good example on [how to mount an external drive](https://www.raspberrypi.org/documentation/configuration/external-storage.md).
 You will need the username and host/IP of the storage server, as well as the path for the files to go in, and the storage server will need to allow SSH.

 ### ***TODO: Other hosting solutions***